 Free the Bears - Our Story

 In 1993, Perth grandmother Mary Hutton's son Simon insisted she join him to watch a television program that would change her life.
-The segment contained horrifying footage of moon bears (Asiatic Black bears) held in coffin sized cages unable to move, with dirty catheters inserted directly into their gall bladder to 'milk' their bile (read more about bear bile farming here).
+The segment contained horrifying footage of moon bears (Asiatic Black bears) held in coffin sized cages unable to move, with dirty catheters inserted directly into their gall bladder to 'milk' their bile for traditional 'medicine' (read more about bear bile farming here).

 Mary learned that thousands of bears were being held in these horrifying conditions throughout Asia, regularly milked for their bile to be used in traditional medicines.